 US to investigate Benghazi attack

-The attack in Libya that killed the US ambassador and several other people was complex and professional, amid reports the perpetrators may have had links to jihadist groups.
+The US is investigating whether the attack in Libya that killed the US ambassador and several other people was planned in advance, according to officials.

 The assault had earlier been thought to have been a spontaneous reaction to protests over an anti-Islamic film.